 - WordPress 2.7 seems to be slower than previous versions when you browse through pages.
 I find it easier to just navigate the actual site and use the ‘Edit’ function than to try and locate a page in the administrator view.
 A collapsible page hierarchy would make life a lot easier in the administrator ‘Pages’ window.

 - One function that I sorely miss is being able to sort pages on their modification date.
 When you blog, an article is finished once you have published it.
-Pages however should go through a revision cycle and get updated every year or so.
+Pages, however, should go through a revision cycle and get updated every year or so.
 I have not yet found a way to easily find the oldest pages on my site.
-As a work-around, I installed the Page Date plug-in which allows me to modify the creation data of pages.
+As a work-around, I installed the Page Date plug-in which allows me to modify the creation datea of pages.
 By entering the current date when modifying a page, it is possible to check which pages are in need of an overhaul.
 Avoiding this extra work would be nice though!

 - Another issue that I struggle with is that there are hundreds of links between all the pages of this site or with pages on other sites.
 Dreamweaver has a really useful function to check if all links on pages are valid.
 WordPress doesn’t have such a function.
 I have to rely on Google Analytics (and the Ultimate Google Analytics plug-in) but this is a clumsy way of checking links.
 I have a plug-in called Broken Link Checker but it often generates time-outs so I only use it from time to time.